todogroup/todogroup.org/faq.md

 ## Whom is this group for?

 The primary purpose of this group is to bring together companies who run open source programs.
-We believe there are number of challenges for companies who want to run open source projects and programs effectively.
+We believe there are a number of challenges for companies who want to run open source projects and programs effectively.
 We discovered we had only rarely even shared our own experiences, and formed this group to help improve shared knowledge about running such programs.